UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 Coverage weight
 **********************************************************************************************************************************
 It specifies the weight of a coverpoint/cross used when calculating the overall coverage.
 It must be set at the beginning of the testbench, before sampling any coverage.
-Default is 1.
+Default value is 1.

 .. code-block::